SubhaDip003/Certified_Ethical_Hacker_v13/Module 04: Enumeration/README.md

 # 📡 SNMP Enumeration
 SNMP (Simple Network Management Protocol) is a protocol used to manage and monitor network devices like routers, switches, servers, printers, and more.
 It allows network administrators to collect information about these devices, configure them, and detect issues in real-time.

+As a professional ethical hacker or penetration tester, your next step is to carry out SNMP enumeration to extract information about network resources (such as hosts, routers, devices, and shares) and network information (such as ARP tables, routing tables, device-specific information, and traffic statistics).

 - Attackers use SNMP default community strings to extract information about a device
 - Attackers enumerate SNMP to extract information about network resources, such as hosts, routers, devices, and shares, and network information, such as ARP tables, routing tables, and traffic